 Time to Peak

-6 hours; increased in renal impairment (moderate impairment; mean: 11 hours; range: 7-20 hours); increased in hepatic impairment (moderate impairment: 8-16 hours)
+6 hours; Increased in renal impairment (moderate impairment; mean: 11 hours; range: 7 to 20 hours); Increased in hepatic impairment (moderate impairment: 8 to 16 hours)

 Plasma: 28% to 31%

 Special Populations: Renal Function Impairment

 Naratriptan clearance is reduced 50% with moderate impairment (CrCl 18 to 39 mL/minute); mean Cmax increased ~40%.

 Special Populations: Hepatic Function Impairment

-Naratriptan clearance is decreased 30% in patients with moderate impairment (Child-Pugh class A or B), which resulted in ~40% increase in the half-life from 8 hours to 16 hours.
+Naratriptan clearance is decreased 30% in patients with moderate impairment (Child-Pugh class A or B).

 Special Populations: Elderly

 Clearance is decreased ~26% in healthy elderly subjects (65-77 years) compared to younger patients.

 Special Populations: Gender